smart-on-fhir/sample-apps-stu3/population/README.md

 # Population

-This is simple app finds all the patients that er taking medications and then counts those medications.
-Please see the code for details.
+This sample app finds all the active patients that are taking medications

 ## Install & Run
 Install NodeJS, Go to the app directory and run: